 Moira’s first job was babysitting, which lasted all the way through graduate school.
 She also worked at a dance studio as a teacher and in the front office.
 Her degrees include a Bachelor of Arts in Human Relations from Trinity Washington University and a Master of Arts in Counseling with a concentration in Higher Education/Student Affairs from Montclair State University.
 Outside of work she likes to hang out with her family and friends, bake some fun treats, and go to new workout classes.
 The place that she wants to go visit the most is Ireland.

-Sylvia (or Ms. Lee if you don’t want to call her Sylvia, but she is not Mrs. Lee) is an academic advisor working with UST Honors and International students as well as the broader UST population.
-She has a Bachelor of Arts in Theatre and a Bachelor of Science in Psychology with a minor in Dance from George Mason University, a Master of Education in Counselor Education from Virginia Commonwealth University, and is currently in the MBA Online program at University of Delaware.
+Sylvia (or Ms. Lee if you don’t want to call her Sylvia, but she is not Mrs. Lee) is an academic advisor for UST, the coordinator for UST Honors and International students, and the editor and co-host for the UST podcast Choices.
+She has a Bachelor of Arts in Theater and a Bachelor of Science in Psychology with a minor in Dance from George Mason University, a Master of Education in Counselor Education from Virginia Commonwealth University, and is currently in the MBA Online program at University of Delaware.
 She also has a Career Studies Certificate in American Sign Language and was a math major at one point.

 In addition to academic advising, Sylvia’s career includes past experiences in theater production, customer service, retail, sales, management, server and host, substitute teaching, tutoring, office temp work, hiring, photography, video production, website creation and editing, technical script writing, and career counseling.
 Her highest paying job ever was the two hours she spent being an extra for b-footage that didn’t even end up in the movie.
 She enjoys drawing, making/writing/playing music, and watching so many television shows and movies that it’s amazing she gets anything else done.
 She has also written and self-published two novels and plans to write more in the future.

-Mr. Mootz is an academic advisor for undecided first and second year students, as well as being involved with various programming efforts.
+Mr. Mootz is an academic advisor for undecided first and second year students, as well as being involved with various programming efforts including co-hosting the UST podcast Choices.
 Students can meet with him for scheduling questions or to chat about life and decision making.
 He also loves helping out fellow first-gen students.
 He has his Bachelor’s degree in Music Education from Iowa State University and his Master’s degree in Higher Education and Student Affairs from Kent State University.
 Before going to grad school, he used to be a high school orchestra and theatre teacher in Indianapolis.
 He has also worked quite a few service industry jobs (retail, food service, and a barista for three years as well).